 2. As required by section 143(3) of the Act we report that:

-a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss and the cash flow dealt with bythis Report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) Cash Flow Statement and the Statement of Changes in Equity dealt with by thisReport are in agreement with the books of account.

-d) In our opinion the Balance Sheet the Statement of Profit and Loss comply with theAccounting Standards Section 133 of the Companies Act 2013 With Rule 7 of Companies(Accounts) Rules 2014;
+d) In our opinion the aforesaid Ind AS financial statements comply with the IndianAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-e) On the basis of written representations received from the directors as on March 312017 and taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2017 from being appointed as a director in terms of clause of Section164(2) of the Companies Act 2013;
+e) On the basis of written representations received from the directors as on 31st March2019 taken on record by the Board of Directors none of the directors is disqualified ason 31st March 2019 from being appointed as a director in terms of section 164(2) of theAct.

-f) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in" Annexure B"; and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in" Annexure B"; and

-g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditor's) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.